-April 25, 2014 Fall session (Y, H) courses Sept.
-5, 2014 Fall/Spring session (Y) and Spring session (Y, H) Jan.
-9, 2015 Summer session courses and extended
+April 24, 2015 Fall session (Y, H) courses Sept.
+4, 2015 Fall/Winter session (Y) and Winter session (Y, H) courses Jan.
+5, 2016 Summer session courses and extended courses

 A college AD Director may grant a continuation of an extension that is already in place provided that it does not extend the total period of the extension beyond the foregoing deadlines.